 Foundation Armor’s solvent-based acrylic sealer works well on smooth, non-porous surfaces without adding an unpleasant yellow tinge to the finish.
 It dries to a glossy wet look if applied on smooth pavers or to a light sheen on textured surfaces.
 Expect this sealer to darken the pavers by a shade, providing a rich hue to the color.
 For best results, use two coats of sealant, waiting 24 hours between applications.

-One gallon of Armor AR350 can seal up to 200 square feet, but coverage can vary depending on the pavers’ absorbency level.
+One gallon of the Foundation Armor product can seal up to 200 square feet, but coverage can vary depending on the pavers’ absorbency level.
 Life span is between one and three years for exterior surfaces or, for interior use, between three and seven years.

-While KILZ Interior/Exterior Sealer can occasionally leave a milky white finish, a second coat generally resolves the issue.
+While this KILZ sealer can occasionally leave a milky white finish, a second coat generally resolves the issue.
 This fast-drying sealer is ready for an additional coat after an hour.
 It dries to an opaque finish, which means it shouldn’t be used on colored concrete or in high-moisture areas.

 KILZ’s acrylic base is low odor, and it’s not slippery when wet.
 Control the finished look by employing one or more strategies: